Discover more from agarwhale

 After that, my mother drove me home and I promptly took a nap.
 This turned out to be a very bad idea, because it meant that when I woke up, my numbing had worn off, but I hadn’t taken any pain medication because I hadn’t eaten anything.
 My jaw throbbed with pain until I gulped down some soup and took my prescription ibuprofen.
 It took about a half hour for the relief to come back.
 The napping resumed.
 The next few days was a foggy journey of soup and sleep.
 In the earlier days, I had to brush my teeth very frequently, and whenever I did so, it looked like someone died in the sink.

 Funnily enough, when WebMDing the recovery time for wisdom teeth, people seemed to think that going back to work/school the day after wisdom teeth surgery was a good idea.
-I assure you that this is not in fact the case, because the day after I was still drowsy off of my prescription painkillers, lethargic after not eating anything but soup, and my swelling hadn’t even peaked.
+I assure you that this is not in fact the case, because the day after I was still drowsy off of my prescription painkillers, lethargic after not eating anything but soup, and the swelling hadn’t even peaked.

 Over time, the left side of my mouth healed up quite nicely.
 For the right side, however, things weren’t going to be quite as easy.
 Luckily, I didn’t get infected or have dry socket or nerve damage or the multitude of other complications that can arise according to Google.
 Despite that, the right side of my mouth was “difficult” in the words of my oral surgeon, because apparently I have a small jaw (I find this surprising because this doesn’t seem to prevent me from talking as much as humanly possible).